leverstock/Leverstock_Status/content/default/issues/2021-03-10-application-issues.md

 twitterFeed: ""
 enableComments: true
 ---
-We are currently investigating issues affecting some third party applications including Unity Desktop and UC-One
+`We are currently investigating issues affecting some third party applications including Unity Desktop and UC-One`

+`<br>`

-**UPDATE - 11:14 GMT -**
+**`UPDATE - 11:14 GMT -`**

-We believe this issue to only be affecting UC-One Trio.
-Our investigation continues as we liaise with the supplier.
+`We believe this issue to only be affecting UC-One Trio.
+Our investigation continues as we liaise with the supplier. `